Jaffa Lam: Selected works

 Micro Economy (2009-ongoing) is a community-driven project that involves garment and crate wood workers.
 The project features large-scale sculptural objects using discarded or recycled materials such as old fabric, leftover crate wood, and scrap metal.
 It questions the economy shaped around the idea of "use."

 Bleaching is another collaborative work, where Lam worked with members of the Hong Kong Women Workers' Association, using pieces of fabric to create surfaces that act as tents and projection surfaces at the same time.

 Jaffa Lam Laam Collaborative: Weaver (2013) is a community art project that involves women from grassroots organizations as co-creators of artworks.
 Hosted at the Hong Kong Arts Centre in 2013, the project includes seventeen works, including wood, fabric and found objects as well as her collaborative work with marginalized skilled laborers in Hong Kong.
 The project explores the relationship between traditional craft and traditional gender norms, as well as labor and class for women in Hong Kong.
 This project was shown to represent Hong Kong at the Setouchi Triennale in 2013.

 Lam's mixed-media installation work, Rocking in Mini Zen Garden (2020), was part of the disCONNECT HK exhibition of pandemic-related artwork.
 Lam collected rocks by her home which is near a quarantine camp.
-The rocks remind her of mountains which she imagines summitting.
+The rocks remind her of mountains which she imagines summiting.
 She traces her path with thread and illuminates it with UV lights.
 By installing the artwork in a toilet in an historical tenement building, Lam attempts to create a safe space amidst uncertainty during the COVID-19 pandemic.

 Christina Yuen Zi Chung, a PhD scholar in Feminist Studies at the Gender, Women, and Sexuality Studies Department of the University of Washington, discusses how Lam creates work with a feminist consciousness and uses her work to reimagine a language for feminism for Hong Kong-based artists.